Aussie White-brow Hawk Moth

 When disturbed, the caterpillar curls its head down onto its first two pairs of legs, and displays the third pair.
 The caterpillar can also exude liquid from its mouth, and has even been heard to give a squeal.

-It feeds on a wide variety of plants, including the crops :
+The caterpillar feeds on a wide variety of plants, including :

 as well as :

-The caterpillar pupates in a nest of curled leaves joined with silk.
-The pupa is brown with a series of black spots along each side of the abdomen.
+The caterpillar grows to a length of about 8 cms.
+It pupates either underground or in a nest of curled leaves joined with silk.
+The pupa is brown with a series of black spots along each side of the abdomen, and has a length of about 6 cms.

-The eggs are green and spherical.
+The eggs are pale green and spherical, with a diameter of about 2 mms.
 They are laid singly on foodplant foliage.

-The species occurs in the south pacific, including in
+The species has been found across the south pacific, including

 and also in Australia in :

-Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) until DNA evidence showed that Gnathothlibus eras was a distinct species.
+For many years Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) which occurs across south-east Asia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.

 Further reading :